Completed PhD students

 BA and MA students

-In the Spring Semester 2023, I will teach the Cognitive Studies MA Seminar (with Shaun Nichols and Jerry Viera), and the level-3 module Pain, Pleasure, and the Emotions.
-I will also run a level-3, independent study module on Moral Psychology (with Shaun Nichols).
+I will be on paternity leave during the Autumn Semester 2024.
+In the Spring Semester 2025, I will teach the level-2 module Philosophy of Mind (with S. Laurence) and the level-3 module Pain, Pleasure, and Emotion.
 At the University of Sheffield, I directed the Cognitive Studies MA (2014-2021), the Philosophy MA (2018-2021), and taught many undergraduate and postgraduate modules in cognitive science, philosophy of mind, philosophy of science, and philosophy of emotion.

-Michael Messerli.
+- Michael Messerli (2017-2019).
 Research topic: Hard cases of comparison.
 (Funding body: Swiss National Science Foundation)

 I welcome expressions of interest from philosophers (either final year PhD students or recent PhD graduates) who are interested in applying for a Postdoc Fellowship under my supervision.
 Before getting in touch with me, please familiarise yourself with the details of the relevant Early Career Schemes, such as Leverhulme, British Academy, Marie Skłodowska-Curie, or Feodor Lynen.
 Due to the highly competitive nature of these schemes, I can only support applications from outstanding candidates.